 Global philanthropic response to COVID-19 approaches $3 billion

 On March 3, Candid identified almost $1 billion in worldwide pledges and donations for frontline relief of a growing coronavirus (COVID-19) epidemic.
 In the two and a half weeks since then, the World Health Organization (WHO) has declared COVID-19 a pandemic, which has so far infected 523,163 people worldwide and resulted in the deaths of more than 23,639 as of yesterday afternoon (Eastern time).
 As the epidemic became a pandemic, the global philanthropic response increased exponentially to meet the challenge.
-By March 23, it had almost tripled to $2.6 billion.
+By March 23, the philanthropic response to COVID-19 had almost tripled to $2.6 billion.

 As occurred during the first two months of the crisis, overall giving this month remains true to historical patterns of disaster giving in every way but total dollar amount.
 (Giving in response to the coronavirus is much higher.)
 What has changed in the last couple of weeks is the origin of funding by country, which mirrors the migration of the disease.